 This is where you’re nearly certain to get an age-based discount.
 Museums, performing arts venues, theme parks, movie theaters and other attractions will likely sell you a ticket for 15 to 20% less.
 Even public parks that charge entrance fees let seniors 62 or older in for a lower price.
 You have to plan ahead to order the U.S. National Parks Service’s Senior Pass (formerly the Golden Age Passport), but for $80 you’ll have lifetime access to all 410+ National Parks Service sites.
 Admission to festivals and other special events are usually discounted for older patrons.

 While staying at a resort, ask if any of the amenities, such as the spa, golf course or restaurant, offer a senior discount.
-There are casinos, such as the M Resort & Casino in Las Vegas, with 50+ “players clubs” that discount dining and gift shop purchases.
+There are casinos, such as the M Resort Spa & Casino in Las Vegas, with more than 50 “players clubs” that discount dining and spa and salon services.
 They also often offer special pricing on tournaments and drawings.

 The early bird special has become synonymous with senior citizens, but discounts ranging from 10 to 15% are available to seniors any time of the day at many nationwide chains.
-Try Applebee’s, Boston Market or Denny’s.
+Try Applebee’s, Chili’s or Boston Market.
 Because these are often franchises, the terms may differ by location.
 Sometimes lower prices are offered through special menus.
-Country Kitchen, IHOP and Ponderosa Steakhouse all offer senior menus with smaller-portioned dishes.
+IHOP, Carrows and Denny’s all offer senior menus with smaller-portioned dishes.